danwing/cidfi/draft-wing-cidfi.md

 the QUIC communication between the client and server.

 Integrity:
-: The packet importance is mapped to Destination CIDs which are integrity protected by QUIC (or DTLS) itself and cannot be modified by on-path network elements.
+: Metadata sharing, including the mapping of packet importance to Destination CIDs, are integrity protected by QUIC (or DTLS) itself and cannot be modified by on-path network elements.
 The communication between client, server, and network elements is protected by TLS.
+: Packet metadata is communicated over a
+TLS-encrypted channel from the CIDFI client to its CIDFI-aware network elements, and mapped to integrity-protected QUIC (or DTLS) CIDs.

 Internet Survival:
 : The QUIC (or DTLS) communications between clients and servers are not changed so CIDFI is expected to work wherever QUIC (or DTLS) works.
 The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI-aware network elements.

-CIDFI can operate over IPv4, IPv6, IPv4/IPv4 translation (NAT), and IPv6/IPv4
+: CIDFI can operate over IPv4, IPv6, IPv4/IPv4 translation (NAT), and IPv6/IPv4
 translation (NAT64).
-Packet metadata is communicated over a TLS-encrypted channel from the CIDFI client to its CIDFI-aware network elements, and mapped to integrity-protected QUIC (or DTLS) Connection Identifiers.

 # Network Preparation